koffee-project/koffee-backend/README.md

 2. Create the required secret.
 3. Change the `URL` environment variable in `./environments/domain.env` to a valid domain pointing to the host machine.
 4. Ensure that ports 80 and 443 are forwarded to the host machine.
-5. Run `docker-compose -f docker-compose-production.yml build` and `docker-compose -f docker-compose-production.yml up -d`.
+5. Run `docker-compose -f docker-compose-production.yml up --build -d`.
 6. The server is now accessible at `https://your.domain/koffee`.
 7. Run `docker-compose -f docker-compose-production.yml down` to stop the server.